jianyu-li/yet-another-media-player/README.md

 # Search
 Initiate a search using the hamburger menu and selecting `search`.
 Press Enter or click the `search` button after inputing your search query.
 To exit, click `cancel` or Esc on your keyboard.
 - **Favorites Filter**: Toggle the favorites button to show only favorited tracks
+- **Recently Played Filter**: Toggle the recently played button to show your most recently played items.
+When enabled, results are fetched from Music Assistant ordered by most recently played.
+Only items that are part of your library will appear.
+You can still use the media-type chips to narrow the list.
+Submitting a new search query will start a normal search and turn off filters.
 - **Enqueue**: Use the enqueue button (playlist icon) to add tracks to your queue
 - Bonus Tip: Click or tap the artist name on a currently playing track to initiate a search on that artist!
 - Bonus Bonus Tip: On mobile, swipe left or right to rotate through the media type to quickly filter results.